max-programming/hacktoberfest-projects/CONTRIBUTING.md

 NEXT_PUBLIC_ANALYTICS_WEBSITE_ID="" # Optional
 ```

 Make sure to fill in the required values for each variable.
 The `AUTH_SECRET` should be a random string, and `AUTH_URL` should be set to `http://localhost:3000` for local development.
 The `XATA_BRANCH` should typically be set to "main" unless you're using a different branch.

-Remember that the `NEXT_PUBLIC_` variables are optional.
+Remember to remove env variables that are optional and you are empty, they will cause validation errors

 ## Running the Project